thalassa-cloud/terraform-provider-thalassa/docs/resources/loadbalancer.md

 ### Required

 - `name` (String) Name of the Loadbalancer
-- `organisation` (String) Reference to the Organisation of the Loadbalancer.
+- `organisation_id` (String) Reference to the Organisation of the Loadbalancer.
 If not provided, the organisation of the (Terraform) provider will be used.
-- `subnet` (String) Subnet of the Loadbalancer
+- `subnet_id` (String) Subnet of the Loadbalancer

 ### Optional